microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/debuggerVisualizers/debuggerVisualizers.md

   </ItemGroup>
 ```

-Alternatively you can use the `net4.6.2` or `netcoreapp` subfolders if you built the *visualizer object source* library targeting .NET Framework or .NET.
-You can even include all three subfolders with different versions of the *visualizer object source* library, but it's generally preferrable to simply target `netstandard2.0` only.
+Alternatively, you can use the `net4.6.2` or `netcoreapp` subfolders if you built the *visualizer object source* library targeting .NET Framework or .NET.
+You can even include all three subfolders with different versions of the *visualizer object source* library, but it's better to target `netstandard2.0` only.

 You should try to minimize the number of dependencies of the *visualizer object source* library DLL.
 If your *visualizer object source* library has dependencies other than [Microsoft.VisualStudio.DebuggerVisualizers](https://www.nuget.org/packages/Microsoft.VisualStudio.DebuggerVisualizers) and libraries already guaranteed to be loaded in the process being debugged, make sure to also include those DLL files into the same subfolder as the *visualizer object source* library DLL.

-### Updating the debugger visualizer provider to use the custom visualizer object source
+### Update the debugger visualizer provider to use the custom visualizer object source

 You can then update your `DebuggerVisualizerProviderConfiguration` configuration to reference your custom *visualizer object source*: